Editorial Policies

 ICMJE and The Poison require that researchers register their clinical trials in acceptable clinical trial registries before enrolment of the patients.
 Articles describing primary outcomes of non-registered trials shall be rejected before peer-review.

-In order to be acceptable, a registry must be managed by a not-for-profit organisation, be accessible to the public and include the 20 (twenty) items required by the World Health Organisation (WHO).
+To be considered acceptable, a trial registry must be operated by a not-for-profit organization, be publicly accessible, and include the minimum data set required by the World Health Organization (WHO).

 Data Sharing